astroidmail/astroid/README.md

 ` $ ./astroid `

-press '?' to get a list of available key bindings in the current mode.
+press `?` to get a list of available key bindings in the current mode, navigate up and down using `j` and `k`.
 The list is updated depending on the mode you are in.

 ## patches, help, comments and bugs